 Aperture and Diffraction

 Diffraction is the bending of light rays as they pass over the edge of the aperture blades.
 These rays don’t converge on the sensor surface and consequently, they give a soft image.
 At wide apertures like f/2.8 or f/4, diffraction is essentially impossible to see at such small apertures.
-At smaller aperture, diffraction increases which soften the image.
+At smaller aperture, diffraction increases which softens the image.
 As a general rule, it’s advisable to not close down a lens aperture to the smallest available value.

 Number of aperture Blades and bokeh